Carlosrincong/AWS-Solutions-Architect-Associate/Redshift/README.md

 massively parallel query execution, and columnar storage on high-performance disk.
 Run queries from Datawarehouse or your data lake built on Amazon Simple Storage Service (Amazon S3) with Amazon Redshift Spectrum.

+simple and cost-effective to analyze all your data across your data warehouse and data lake (S3)

+Analytical data

+Concurrency scaling: automaticly adds aditional cluster capacity when is needed for concurrent queries.
+Amazon Redshift Scpectrum (optional) to query data stored in S3

+Pricing:
+- Cluster nodes types which includes memmory, storage and I/O
+- two modes:
+    - On demand
+    - Concurrency scalin
+- Reserved instance
+- Amazon Redshift Scpectrum